Daizah/48in48-Nonprofit-Projects/README.md

 ## Templates Used

-See the [PM Templates Toolkit]([https://github.com/daizah/pm-templates-toolkit) for the reusable documents used across these projects.
+See the [PM Templates Toolkit](https://github.com/daizah/pm-templates-toolkit) repo for the reusable documents used across these projects.